 We are a clinical-stage biopharmaceutical company focused on the development of novel products for the treatment of inner ear disorders.
-Our most advanced product candidate, AM-101, is in Phase 3 clinical development for acute inner ear tinnitus under a special protocol assessment, or SPA, from the FDA.
-In two recently completed Phase 2 clinical trials, AM-101 demonstrated a favorable safety profile and statistically significant improvement in tinnitus loudness and other patient reported outcomes.
+Our most advanced product candidate, AM-101, is in Phase 3 clinical development for acute inner ear tinnitus under a special protocol assessment, or SPA, from the FDA, indicating that the FDA has evaluated the proposed design, size, and planned analysis of the trial and determined that they are acceptable to support regulatory approval of the product candidate with respect to effectiveness of the indication studied.
+In two recently completed Phase 2 clinical trials, AM-101 demonstrated a favorable safety profile, meaning a beneficial benefit-to-risk ratio based on the incidence and severity of adverse events, and statistically significant, meaning that the results obtained are not likely due to chance, improvement in tinnitus loudness and other patient reported outcomes.
 We are also developing AM-111 for acute inner ear hearing loss, and we expect to begin Phase 3 clinical development in the fourth quarter of 2014.
 We expect to have top-line Phase 3 clinical data for AM-101 and AM-111 in late 2015 and 2016, respectively.
 Both acute inner ear tinnitus and hearing loss are conditions for which there is high unmet medical need, and we believe that we have the potential to be the first to market in these indications.

 With two product candidates in Phase 3 clinical trials, we believe we are currently the clinically most advanced company working on inner ear therapeutics.
 We believe that AM-101 and AM-111 are the only drug candidates that have demonstrated positive efficacy in randomized placebo-controlled clinical trials in acute inner ear tinnitus and acute inner ear hearing loss.
 Our products are protected through intellectual property rights and, in addition, orphan drug status has been granted to AM-111.
+Orphan drug designation may provide for a period of orphan drug exclusivity, which means that the FDA may not approve any other applications to market the same drug for the same indication, except in very limited circumstances, and entitles a drug sponsor to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages and FDA user fee exemptions.
+The granting of orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.

 Our product candidates are injected under local anesthesia into the middle ear by a technique called intratympanic, or i.t., injection.
 Once injected into the middle ear, the active substance, which is formulated in a biocompatible gel, diffuses into the inner ear.
-The procedure is short, safe, has a long history of use and allows for highly targeted drug delivery with minimal systemic exposure.
-It is performed by an ear, nose and throat, or ENT, specialist on an outpatient basis over one or more visits.
+The procedure is short, safe, has a long history of use and allows for highly targeted drug delivery with minimal systemic exposure, which is what occurs when the drug enters into the general blood stream.
+As with any local (topical) treatment administration, intratympanic injection allows for localized drug delivery to the target site of action.
+The procedure is performed by an ear, nose and throat, or ENT, specialist on an outpatient basis over one or more visits.